-Top news: Mobile phone services restored in five Jammu districts, restrictions continue in Kashmir
+Top news: How can talks be held if Pakistan keeps trying to destabilise India, asks defence minister

 Centre allows 100% FDI in coal mining and contract manufacturing, spells out norms for digital media

 The Centre on Wednesday announced a big foreign direct investment push in single-brand retail, coal mining and manufacturing to boost the economy.
-Commerce and Industry Minister Piyush Goyal said 100% foreign direct investment under automatic route in coal mining and associated infrastructure, and contract manufacturing were approved at a Cabinet meeting chaired by Prime Minister Narendra Modi
+Commerce and Industry Minister Piyush Goyal said 100% foreign direct investment under automatic route in coal mining and associated infrastructure, and contract manufacturing were approved at a Cabinet meeting chaired by Prime Minister Narendra Modi.

-Bhima Koregaon case: Bombay HC judge asks accused to explain why he had ‘War and Peace’ at home

-The Bombay High Court on Wednesday asked academic Vernon Gonsalves to explain why he possessed books and CDs that seemingly had material against the state.
-Among the material the court sought an explanation for was the 19th century classic War and Peace by Leo Tolstoy.